 The Global Branding Center aims to develop, execute and disseminate path-breaking global branding research on traditional and entertainment brands.
 The center serves the needs of practicing marketers by developing innovative and cost-efficient branding solutions on cutting edge-strategic topics related to brand growth, brand attachment, brand hierarchies, brand fortification and equity maximization, brand and line extensions, brand equity measurement and brand alliances and co-branding efforts.

 Innovation - the use of new technology to create new products and services - is crucial to the welfare of consumers, the success of firms, and the wealth of nations.
 The Center for Global Innovation researches the causes and effects of innovation of firms and consumers across nations over time.
 Research from the center helps the education of students and managers on the importance of and the means to commercialize radical innovations.
 The center also helps select firms commercialize radical innovations through direct consulting and student projects.

-The USC Marshall Center for Global Supply Chain Management will be a leading center for Global Supply Chain Management, with over 100 companies across the globe working in conjunction with the center to facilitate growth in the industry as well as sustaining a flow of education to meet growing demands for jobs in the industry.
+The Randall R. Kendrick Global Supply Chain Institute will be a leading institute for Global Supply Chain Management, with over 100 companies across the globe working in conjunction with the institute to facilitate growth in the industry as well as sustaining a flow of education to meet growing demands for jobs in the industry.

 Center for Investment Studies (CIS)

 The Center for Investment Studies fosters learning and cutting edge research on investments and the underlying workings of financial markets.
 The Center provides a forum for experiential student learning, access to industry experts, and resources and funds for academic scholarship on critical investment related topics.
 The Center strives to produce graduates equipped with the necessary financial analytical skills required for succeeding in global commerce and to support research that has critical real world impact.